-Incoming Requests The number of incoming DNS requests for each OPCODE.
-Incoming Queries The number of incoming queries for each RR type.
-Outgoing Queries The number of outgoing queries for each RR type sent from the internal resolver.
+1.15 PN 15 0 0 0 P Resolver Statistics Statistics counters about name resolution performed in the internal resolver.
 Maintained per view.
+Zone Maintenance Statistics Statistics counters regarding zone maintenance operations such as zone transfers.
 Name Server Statistics Statistics counters about incoming request processing.
-Zone Maintenance Statistics Statistics counters regarding zone maintenance operations such as zone transfers.
-Resolver Statistics Statistics counters about name resolution performed in the internal resolver.
+Outgoing Queries The number of outgoing queries for each RR type sent from the internal resolver.
 Maintained per view.
+Incoming Queries The number of incoming queries for each RR type.
+Incoming Requests The number of incoming DNS requests for each OPCODE.

 Cache DB RRsets The number of RRsets per RR type and nonexistent names stored in the cache database.
 If the exclamation mark (!) is printed for a RR type, it means that particular type of RRset is known to be nonexistent (this is also known as "NXRRSET").
 Maintained per view.
 Socket I/O Statistics Statistics counters about network related events.

-A subset of Name Server Statistics is collected and shown per zone for which the server has the authority when zone-statistics is set to yes.
+A subset of Name Server Statistics is collected and shown per zone for which the server has the authority when zone-statistics is set to full (or yes for backward compatibility.
+See the description of zone-statistics in Section 6.2 for further details.

 These statistics counters are shown with their zone and view names.
-In some cases the view names are omitted for the default view.
+The view name is omitted when the server is not configured with explicit views.

 There are currently two user interfaces to get access to the statistics.
 One is in the plain text format dumped to the file specified by the statistics-file configuration option.
-The other is remotely accessible via a statistics channel when the statistics-channels statement is specified in the configuration file (see Section 6.2.19.)
+The other is remotely accessible via a statistics channel when the statistics-channels statement is specified in the configuration file (see Section 6.2.)